knpwrs/connect-static-transform/README.md

     app.use(st.stylus(__dirname, true, true));

 ### CoffeeScript
 To use the CoffeeScript middleware factory you must have [Snockets](https://github.com/TrevorBurnham/snockets) and [Coffee-Script](https://github.com/jashkenas/coffee-script) installed locally.
 Compilation is handled by Snockets.
-You can create a CoffeeScript middleware using `st.coffee(root[, options[, cache[, maxage=31536000]]])`. `options` is an object of objects passed to Snockets.
+You can create a CoffeeScript middleware using `st.coffee(root[, options[, cache[, maxage=31536000]]])`. `options` is an object of options passed to Snockets.
 See the following examples:

     // If you have a file `foo.coffee` in `__dirname` then you can access the compiles javascript at the url `/foo.js`: app.use(st.coffee(__dirname));